 Where We Meet:

-Gilbert Riparian Preserve - exact meeting location will be sent in the reminder email
+Spring 2022 Gilbert Riparian Preserve and South Mountain Park - we will rotate locations - exact meeing locaion will be sent in the reminder email.

 11:00 am (please allow about 2 hrs)

 We will learn about fossils and some of the common fossils you can find in Arizona.
 We will also have time to play in the dino dig pit at the park.